Economic Calendar Monitor and Cache for Backtesting on History – indicator MetaTrader 5

 Normally the method should be called on cache objects filled from the built-in calendar, right after the filling.
 Otherwise, if the cache is loaded from a cal-file, or if the method was already called before, the cache contents could be already adjusted.
 Then you’ll apply fix on fix and get wrong timestamps.

-Alternative: FP_HTF - indicator MetaTrader 5
+Alternative: High Low Lines - indicator MetaTrader 5

 The second parameter (true) instructs the method to write boundaries of applied changes into the log.
 Something like this: